angelycwingz/Car-Sales-Kaggle-Excel-data/README.md

 1. Bar Chart: It is displaying Average Price and Year Resale Value of German Car Models.
 2. Pie Chart: It is displaying Price Retention Percent of Car models.
 3. Column Chart: It is displaying Power Perf Factor of Car models.
-4. Sunbust Chart: It is displaying Unit Sales of Car models.
+4. Sunburst Chart: It is displaying Unit Sales of Car models.